tibru/tibru/README.md

 	>>> [0 [1 2]]
 	[0 1 2]

 Pairs are written right associatively so [0 [1 2]] is equivalent to [0 1 2].
-Within the KCon environemnt we can assign names to elements.
+Within the KCon environment we can assign names to elements.

 	>>> :def twenty 20
 	>>> :def primes [2 3 5 7 11]